storpool/one-misc-tools/oneVmMigrate/README.md

 Naming convention
 -------------------------------------------------------------------------------

-* pre-snapshots - An anonymous snapshots are ceated with the following tags:
+* pre-snapshots - An anonymous snapshots are created with the following tags:

     * _nvm_    - VM ID
     * _cpts_   - Timestamp